Invest in an Index or Trade?

 Do you have a gambling propensity?

 Over the next few posts we will explore these topics in greater depth.
 Very few market participants think of the true demands trading will place on them.
 The reality is that trading is at the Apex of capitalism.
 At this Apex we found all those at the top of the food chain.
 It’s competitive, it’s difficult and it can be lonely.
 Facing reality is everything.
+To invest or trade is however much better than just letting your cash sitting in a bank devaluing due to inflation and fees.

 Does trading still sound interesting?
 If the little voice inside your head is saying “hmmm maybe it…” NO, save yourself.